jtf-1/FUN-MAP_CAUCASUS/README.md

 F6 Spinning
 -----------

-If the pattern is full, players can go into the spinning pattern.
-This step is only allowed, if the player is in the pattern and his next step is initial, break entry, early/late break.
-At this point, the player should climb to 1200 ft a fly on the port side of the boat to go back to the initial again.
+If the pattern is full, players can go into the spin pattern.
+This step is only allowed, if the player is in the pattern and his next step is initial, break entry or early/late break.
+At this point, the player should climb to 1200 ft and follow the spin pattern on the port side of the boat and return to the initial.

 If a player is in the spin pattern, flights in the Marshal queue should hold their altitude and are not allowed into the pattern until the spinning aircraft proceeds.